Mary Evans (artist): Career

 Evans has received a number of significant commissions, awards and residencies, including a Smithsonian Artists Research Fellowship, National Museum of African Art, Washington, DC, in 2010.
 She typically uses paper as her medium, producing large-scale, site-specific work — sometimes with reference to highly charged subjects, such as lynching in the Deep South.
 Her work has been exhibited extensively across the UK, as well as internationally — in the United States, the Netherlands, Mexico and China, including Farewell to Post-Colonialism at the 3rd Guangzhou Triennale in 2008, Port City (2007) at the Arnolfini, Bristol, and A Fiction of Authenticity: Contemporary Africa Abroad (2003), Contemporary Art Museum St. Louis.

 Reviewing her solo exhibition Cut and Paste (2012, Tiwani Contemporary, London), critic Stephanie Baptist wrote: "Her mixed media artworks reveal not just her story, but African ancestral stories that are not often told.
 I will liken Evans to a griot.
 This role is an important one, as she is both historian and storyteller.
 She carries the collective narratives of the village, the tragic and the triumphant.
 She who remembers can reinterpret the unwritten histories and share the untold stories of the un-namable that may have otherwise been forgotten."

 In 2020 Evans was included in the show Paper Routes: Women to Watch 2020 at the National Museum of Women in the Arts.

-Evans is an Associate Lecturer at Central Saint Martins College of Art and Design in London.